 Let’s be honest, us recruiters aren’t known for our administrative skills, are we?
 We love talking to candidates and clients, but do you always remember to close off jobs you’ve not placed, or update your candidate notes when you should?

 Take some time over December to suss out which areas need a bit of love and attention, and get them sorted.
 You’ll be amazed at how great you’ll feel when you come back in the new year to a dazzling database with tidy task lists and clarity on your candidates.
 And once you’ve got it all spick and span, make it your new year’s resolution to keep it that way.
-It’ll save you so much time and frustration, help get you prepared for GDPR, and give you more placement potential in 2018.
+It’ll save you so much time and frustration and give you more placement potential in 2021.

 Reflect, review, revive!